iadavof/Cwic/README.md

 * Possiblity to add slack times to reservations, time that is automatically blocked before or after the reservation because it is needed to set up the entity for next use.
 * CRM features, keeping track of customer information, with conventient sticky notes and contact registration.
 * Custom statuses for entities.
 * Calendar views for getting insight in the bookings and availability.
+And directly adding or editing of reservations.
 * Overview of current reservations and their progress.
 * Adding documents to clients, reservations or entities.
 * Easily create a screen for your guests with the starting and end time of upcomming reservations.
 Possibly with direction symbols for pointing to the location of the event.
-*

 ## What we are currently building
 * A frontend for letting the guest make reservations in the `frontend` and `frontend-rebased` branch.